wp-plugins/flyzoo/readme.txt

 == Description ==
-Flyzoo is a cloud-based (hosted) Private Chats, Chatrooms and Social Widget to engage your users and build a community around your blog, e-commerce or personal website!
+Flyzoo is a cloud-based (hosted) widget providing Chatrooms, Private Chats and other cool Social Features to engage your users.
+Great for blogs, e-commerces or personal websites!

 ####Features####